Observation of photon recoil effects in single-beam absorption spectroscopy with an ultracold strontium gas: Introduction

 The article is organized as follows: We show our experimental setup in Sec. \ref{sec:setup}.
-The low- and high-saturation absorption spectra are described in Secs. \ref{ssec:probe} and \ref{ssec:saturation}, respectively.
-The theoretical simulation and comparison to experiments in the high-saturation regime are discussed in Sec. \ref{sec:sim}.
-The observation of lensing effect is presented in Sec. \ref{ssec:lensing}.
+The observation of photon recoil effects in the absorption spectra are described in Sec. \ref{sec:measurement} and the theoretical simulation and comparison to experiments are discussed in Sec. \ref{sec:sim}.
 Sec. \ref{sec:conclusion} concludes the paper.